Hong Kong protester given 9-year term in 1st security case | Law-Order

 Last November, the remaining 15 pro-democracy legislators resigned after four were expelled for urging foreign governments to impose sanctions on China and Hong Kong over Beijing's crackdown.

-The US stopped treating Hong Kong as a separate territory for trade, citing its reduced autonomy.
+The United States stopped treating Hong Kong as a separate territory for trade, citing its reduced autonomy.
 Washington imposed travel and financial sanctions on leaders of China's ceremonial legislature.
-Canada, Australia and other governments suspended extradition treaties with the territory due to the security law.
+Canada, Australia, and other governments suspended extradition treaties with the territory due to the security law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)